jqno/equalsverifier/README.md

 To generate the website:

-* Using Docker: start the server by running `docker-compose up`.
+-   Using Docker: start the server by running `docker-compose up` or `docker compose run jekyll serve`.
-* Using Jekyll: install the Ruby 3.x toolchain and run `bundle exec jekyll serve --watch`
+-   Using Jekyll: install the Ruby 3.x toolchain and run `bundle exec jekyll serve --watch`

 # Contribution